purpleCapibara/SentryRepro/README.md

 Expected result:
 Errors show up in Sentry Dashboard when it's enabled.

+Actual result:
-Actual reusult: Errors do not show on Sentry Dashboard no matter the setting.
+Errors do not show on Sentry Dashboard no matter the setting.